Platform for Multi-sided Market powered by Internet-of-Things: Opportunities for New Economic & Business Models

 HAT is a £1.2m multi-disciplinary project funded by the Research Council’s UK Digital Economy Programme.
-It involves a team of 16 researchers from the domains of Economics, Business, Computing and the Arts across six UK universities of Cambridge, Edinburgh, Exeter, Nottingham, Warwick and the West of England.
+It involves a team of 16 researchers from the domains of Economics, Business, Computing and the Arts across six UK universities of Cambridge, Edinburgh, Nottingham, Surrey, Warwick and the West of England.

 Launched in June 2013, HAT will create the first ever Multi-sided Market Technology Platform for the home, allowing individuals to trade their personal data for personalised products and services in the future.

 The team will develop the platform by June 2014 through the collection and analysis of data

 generated by a group of volunteers (the digital person zeros, DP0s).
 By collecting this